Background

 • Strengthen understanding of the Brahmaputra Rivers Basin through dissemination of knowledge generated in the project

-• Possible way forward to strengthen the science-media communication through collaborative initiatives.
+• Possible way forward to strengthen science-media communication through collaborative initiatives.

-• Strengthen network of stakeholders working on the Brahmaputra basin and Mekin Basin.
+• Strengthen the network of stakeholders working on the Brahmaputra Basin and Mekin Basin.

 The full concept note is available below.